CopernicaMarketingSoftware/Documentation/Publisher/en/dmarc.md

 these notifications and reports.

 Copernica's [sender domain technology](sender-domains) takes all the complicated DNS settings out of your hands, including setting up the DMARC records.
-And if you configure a sender domain, you can also let Copernica take care of handling the DMARC reports that are sent back.
+If you configure a sender domain, you can also let Copernica take care of handling the DMARC reports that are sent back.
 All these reports are logged and displayed in fancy charts and tables on the Marketing Suite dashboard.